gronkreeks/FallenRaidAlarmOfficial/README.md

 Treat that URL like a password — anyone who has it can post in that channel.

 5. Calibrate.
-Easiest on a combat server: spawn a rocket launcher, stand a short way from a wall, and fire at it during the calibration window.
+Easiest on a combat server: choose a rocket launcher kit, stand a short way from a wall, and fire at it during the calibration window.
 The app listens for 45 seconds, works out your settings from what it heard, and shows you what it suggests.
 Press Use these settings.

 Using it

 Before you log off: leave the game running in your base, open Raid Alarm, and press Start listening.

 Keep the lid open and the charger plugged in.
 The screen can sleep.
-Turn off in-game music, and gunfire if you like, so explosions stand out.
+Turn off gunfire if you like, so explosions stand out.
 Check Discord on your phone will actually notify you for that channel and isn't silenced by Do Not Disturb or a Focus mode.
+You can also use another app instead of discord (just use that webhook instead)

 By default you get one ping per 90 seconds, so a long raid doesn't send forty alerts.
 Every alert is saved to a log file you can check in the morning.